dreamRs/datamods/README.md

 ## Overview

-This package provides custom shiny modules to import data from various sources and update variables in the dataset.
+This package provides custom shiny modules to import data from various sources, select, rename and convert variables in a dataset and validate content with [validate](https://github.com/data-cleaning/validate) package.
 The modules can be used in any standard shiny application or RStudio add-in.